The Witch (2015) - Review

 Originally published October, 2016

-I mentioned it before in my list article, but The Witch almost requires that you watch it with subtitles on.
-Since the story takes place during the Puritan days of American history, the characters are speaking in a dialect of English that can be real tough to follow.
+The Witch almost requires that you watch it with subtitles on.
+Since the story takes place during the Puritan days of American history, the characters are speaking in a dialect of English that can be really tough to follow.
 Once you can follow it along, though, the film is quite good.

 So peaceful... for now